tsipkens/atems/README.md

 #### 1.1 agg.seg* functions

 Functions implementing different methods of aggregate-level semantic segmentation have filenames starting with `agg.seg*`.
-The functions generally share two common inputs:

-1. imgs - An unmodified (save for removing the footer) single image or cellular array of images  of the aggregates.

-2. pixsize - The size of each pixel in the image (often used in the rolling ball transformation).

-Other arguments depend on the function.
+In each case, the output primarily consists of binary images of the same size as the original image but where pixels taken on logical values: `1` for pixels identified as part of the aggregate `0` for pixels identified as part of the background.
+The functions take `imgs` as a common input, which is either a single image or cellular array of images  of the aggregates (after any footer or additional information have been removed).
+Several methods also take `pixsize`, which denotes the size of each pixel in the image.
+Other arguments depend on the function and are available in the header information.

 The available methods are summarized below.
-In each case, efforts are ongoing to standardize the outputs, which primarily consist of binary images in which pixels identified as part of the aggregate are assigned a value of `1` and pixels in the background are assigned a value of `0`.

-Other methods, beyond those below, are currently under development.
+Multiple of these methods make use of the *rolling ball transformation*, applied using the `agg.rolling_ball` function included with this package.
+This transform fills in gaps inside aggregates, acting as a kind of noise filter.
+This is accomplished by way iterative morphological opening and closing.

+##### seg

+This is a general, multipurpose wrapper function that tries several of the other methods listed here in sequence, prompting the user after each attempt.
+This allow for refinement of the output from the *k*-means and Otsu-based methods discussed below.

+##### seg_kmeans6

+This function applies a *k*-means segmentation approach using three feature layers, which include (*i*) a denoised version of the image, (*ii*) a measure of texture in the image, and (*iii*) an Otsu-like threshold, adjusted upwards.

-###### 1.1.1 seg_otsu_rb*
+##### seg_otsu_rb*

-This method applies Otsu thresholding followed by a rolling ball transformation that fills gaps in the particles using the `agg.rolling_ball` function included with this package, which performs a rolling ball transformation that i composed of iterative morphological iterations.
+This method applies Otsu thresholding followed by a rolling ball transformation.
 Two versions of this function are included:

-1. seg_otsu_rb_orig - Remains true to the original code of [Dastanpour et al. (2016)][dastanpour2016].
+1. seg_otsu_rb_orig - Remains more true to the original code of [Dastanpour et al. (2016)][dastanpour2016].
 2. seg_otsu_rb - Updates the above implementation by (*i*) not immediately removing boundary aggregates, (*ii*) adding a background subtraction step using the `agg.bg_subtract` function, and (*iii*) adding a denoising step.

+The latter function generally performs better.

-###### 1.1.2 seg_slider
+##### seg_slider

-This is a GUI-based method with a slider for *adaptive* manual thresholding of the image (adaptive in that small sections of the image can be cropped and thresholded independently).
-Gaussian denoising is first performed on the image to reduce the noise in the thresholded image.
-Then, a slider is used to manually adjust the level of the threshold.
-This is a variant of the method included with the distribution of the PCM code by [Dastanpour et al. (2016)][dastanpour2016], though it has seen considerable updates since that implementation.
+This is a GUI-based method with a slider for adaptive, manual thresholding of the image (*adaptive* in that small sections of the image can be cropped and with an independently-selected threshold).
+Gaussian denoising is first performed on the image to reduce the noise in the output binary image.
+Then, a slider is used to manually adjust the level of the threshold in the cropped region of the image.
+This is a variant of the method included with the distribution of the PCM code by [Dastanpour et al. (2016)][dastanpour2016].

 Several sub-functions are included within the main file.

-> We note that this code saw several important bug updates since the original code by [Dastanpour et al. (2016)][dastanpour2016].
-This includes fixing how the original code would repeatedly apply a Gaussian filter every time the user interacted with the slider in the GUI (which may cause some backward compatibility issues), a reduction in the use of global variables, and significant memory savings.
+> We note that this code saw important bug updates since the original code by [Dastanpour et al. (2016)][dastanpour2016].
+This includes fixing how the original code would repeatedly apply a Gaussian filter every time the user interacted with the slider in the GUI (which may cause some backward compatibility issues), a reduction in the use of global variables, memory savings, and other performance improvements.

-###### 1.1.3 seg

-This is included as a wrapper function (agg_det.m) that runs a series of these other methods in series, prompting the user if adequate thresholding was achieved by a given method.

 #### 1.2 analyze_binary